-I asked five business leaders, what are your best tips for people to create and seize more opportunities at work.
-Here is the feedback, and thanks to all who contributed.
+I asked five business leaders for their best tips on how to create and seize more opportunities at work.
+Here is the feedback.
+Thanks to all who contributed.

 1. How to Get a 10% Payrise

-A study by the Guardian newspaper revealed that simply changing jobs for a similar position in another company yielded in 2018 an average 10% pay increase.
+A study by the Guardian newspaper revealed that simply changing jobs for a similar position in another company yielded an average 10% pay increase in 2018.

-Add the pay increase to the fact that you will be unlocking more career progression opportunities, and you have a good decision.
+Add the pay increase because you will unlock more career progression opportunities and make a good decision.

 2. Prove Your Value At Work